randreu28/TFG.docs/docs/01-intro.md

 # An introduction

-Welcome to the documentation of my bachelor's thesis.
-Feel free to check it out!
+Hello!
+My name is [Rubén Chiquin](randreu.dev) and welcome to the documentation of my bachelor's thesis.
 The thesis is about the creation of a gallery of interactive applications with 3D components.
 This documentation will walk you through the different projects that I worked on, as well as the implementation and the decision-making of all the technological architecture.
+Feel free to check it out!

 Before diving into the projects, we should first discuss the tech stack that we'll be using and a bit about them.